WERC Collection Development Policy

-- The ERC collection is intended to primarily serve the School of Education students (graduate and undergraduate) and faculty.
+- The WERC collection is intended to primarily serve the School of Education students (graduate and undergraduate) and faculty.

-- The ERC also serves all Indiana University South Bend students, faculty, and staff, local educators, and area residents from the Michiana community.
+- The WERC also serves all Indiana University South Bend students, faculty, and staff, local educators, and area residents from the Michiana community.

-The Educational Resource Commons is located in room 111 of Greenlawn Hall.
+The Wiekamp Educational Resource Commons is located in Education & Arts Building, Room 2010.

 Types of Materials